 COVID-19 Vaccines Required for Faculty & Staff

-President Burwell announced on May 24, 2021, to ensure the health and safety of our community AU will require COVID-19 vaccinations for faculty and staff.
-All faculty and staff must complete the vaccine attestation form or request an exemption to the vaccine requirement by August 1, 2021.
+American University requires full COVID-19 vaccinations for all students, faculty, staff, contractors, and visitors.
+All faculty and staff must complete the vaccine attestation form or request an exemption to the vaccine requirement.

 The University has developed a procedure for vaccine attestation and for requesting a medical or religious exemption that follows recent guidance from the Centers for Disease Control, DC Department of Health, and Equal Employment Opportunity Commission.
-For more information, please review the university’s Mandatory COVID-19 Vaccination directive and the frequently asked questions about vaccinations can be found on the University’s Health & Safety FAQs page.
+For more information, please review the university’s Health and Safety Directives and the frequently asked questions about vaccinations can be found on the University’s Health & Safety FAQs page.

 Contact email@example.com for more information.